 North Dakota's theft statute covers a broad range of prohibited conduct, including theft of property or services, fraud, embezzlement, extortion, receiving stolen property, and shoplifting.
+Read on to learn how the state defines, classifies, and punishes theft offenses.

 In North Dakota, theft occurs when a person knowingly does any of the following with the intent to deprive the owner of their property or services: